rahulvm20/cs_assignment/README.md

 #### Problems faced during the project
 Although installation was easier due to steps mentioned in that course, it was taking time to understand the command used in linux.
 Due to this i had to use both user interface by mouse to select and do operations like it's done in windows and along with that used command-line.
 During compiling using makefile, there were some issues related to module not being found due to which i had to use **sudo apt install _module_name_** and similar commands.
 Some modules needed slightly different methods to solve where the name had to be changed from **asm/uaccess.h** to **linux/uaccess.h**. some of the links that helped me dueing seting up the codes and compiling them are https://ubuntuforums.org/showthread.php?t=1555724, https://askubuntu.com/questions/530248/asm-errno-h-no-such-file-or-directory, https://forums.gentoo.org/viewtopic-t-614888-start-0.html.

+#### Problems faced during the project
+The project is being divided into 3 parts
+- Loading and unloading of kernel modules
+- Modify the kernel modules to display **jiffies** value at the moment its read using proc file system
+- Modify the kernel module to display **total time elapsed** from loading till unloading the module in **seconds** using jiffies by help of proc file system.